 And I think at that time, I was right.
 Film was still chuggin’ along.
 Most features were still shot on film and the digital cameras of the time couldn’t match film’s resolution or image quality.
 Digital was still compromise.

-My opinion quickly swung the other way when I bought a HDSLR.
-Initially, I got it just for taking stills; I was getting annoyed with the turn-around time it took from taking pictures to being able to see them.
-Overnight I became a digital convert – at least as far as stills were concerned.
-I still kept telling myself that for movies, I was a film guy.
-But then the day came when I had to shoot a video using my HDSLR and I did what I thought I would never do, I gave up on film.
+My opinion quickly swung the other way when I bought a DSLR.
+Initially, I got it just for taking stills; I was getting annoyed with the turn-around time it took from taking pictures to being able to see them, but as I used it for video too, my opinion changed.

 So I don’t think film’s dead quite yet, but it’s definitely in hospice.